israr917/Code-Titan-Company-Portfolio-Site-2021/README.md

-This website was developed by Muhammad Israr Khan(me) as frontend end developer in Code Titan Company. main content of website are:
+This website was developed by Muhammad Israr Khan(me) as frontend end developer in Code Titan Company.
+Main content of website are:
 Home
 About
 Services (Mobile App Development,Web Design & Development,